Spurs129/Project1-Mastermind/README.md

 ### Technologies used

-HTML5
-CSS
-JavaScript
-Visual Studio Code
+HTML5, CSS, JavaScript, Visual Studio Code

  ### The Game